NEWS & PUBLICATIONS

 Building Financial Capability in Youth Employment Programs – Report by Consumer Financial Protection Bureau (2014).

 MyPath Savings was featured in this national paper highlighting best practices in integrating financial capability into youth workforce settings.
-The paper summarized the outcomes of a national convening held in Washington DC in late 2013 sponsored by the CFPB and Department of Treasury.
+The paper summarized the outcomes of a national convening held in Washington DC in late 2013 sponsored by the CFPB and the Department of Treasury.

 Credit Builder Alliance 2016 Most Successful Credit Building Initiative – Honorable Mention ● California Asset-Builder Coalition’s 2014 Practitioner of the Year Award ● Credit Union National Association’s Desjardin Youth Financial Education Award for California and the U.S. ● San Francisco Mayor’s Office of Economic and Workforce Development’s 2012 Innovation Champion